-Remnants of nuclear material generated by earlier research work, both irradiated and non-irradiated, have accumulated as "historical liabilities" and must be stored until a final geological repository exists.
+Remnants of nuclear material generated by earlier research work, both irradiated and nonirradiated, have accumulated as "historical liabilities" and must be stored until a final geological repository exists.
 In Germany nuclear material from nuclear facilities is usually stored on site by its owner, with the exception of vitrified fission products from reprocessing.
+The final disposal strategy for high level waste and spent fuel (heat generating waste) is still under evaluation; regarding the low and medium radioactive waste (waste with negligible heat generation) the plan approval for the final repository site KONRAD has been issued recently.

-The final disposal strategy is still under evaluation.
-The ITU pays an annual fee (€500 000) towards setting up a final repository in Germany.
+The ITU pays an annual fee towards setting up a final repository in Germany.